-- To collect the new wheels, Liberty Mutual has to declare your car a total loss.
+- Liberty Mutual has to declare your car a total loss.

-- The original claim must come under collision or comprehensive coverage, which are optional.
+- The original claim must come under collision or comprehensive coverage, which you must have on the policy.

 - You still have to pay the deductible under whichever policy option applies.

 - You can’t get it for leased vehicles or motorcycles.